dogweather/forkful/content/en/ruby/dates-and-times/calculating-a-date-in-the-future-or-past.md

 weight: 26
 ---

-## What & Why?

-Calculating a future or past date means finding out what the date will be, or was, after or before a specified time interval.
-Programmers do this for features like reminders, subscriptions, or historical data analysis.

 ## How to:
 Ruby makes playing with dates a breeze using its built-in `Date` class and the `active_support` gem for some extra sugar.
 Here's how it's done:

 ```Ruby